What is Trans-Species Psychology?

 The science of sentience

-Trans-species psychology is argument for the existence of a shared base brain model, behavioral pattern, and overall mind map between humankind and nonhumans.
-The concept was coined by psychologist and ecologist Gay A. Bradshaw, who claims that major empirical data collected from years of study dating back to Charles Darwin’s early 19th century naturalistic studies create strong implications of deeper mind complexit in nonhumans than what many may assume.
+Trans-species psychology is an argument for the existence of a shared base brain model, behavioral pattern, and overall mind map between humankind and nonhuman animals.
+The concept was coined by psychologist and ecologist Gay A. Bradshaw, who claims that major empirical data collected from years of study dating back to Charles Darwin’s early 19th-century naturalistic studies create strong implications of deeper mind complexity in nonhuman animals than what many may assume.

 Complex emotional experiences in nonhuman mammals

-In her observations, Bradshaw observed what she and like-minded peers believe to be indicators of self-awareness, trauma, empathy, mourning, and various other significations of heightened mental processing in mammals.
-The capacity of nonhuman animals to experience psychological trauma in particular has been a recurrent point of support present in Bradshaw’s observation of both controlled case studies with captive animals and undomesticated social animals in their natural habitats.
+In her extensive observations, Gay Bradshaw dedicated her research to understanding the complex emotional lives of non-human animals.
+Through her work, she and like-minded peers identified what they believe to be strong indicators of self-awareness, trauma, empathy, mourning, and various other significations of heightened mental processing in mammals.
+Among the most significant findings was the capacity of non-human animals to experience psychological trauma, which has become a recurrent point of support in Bradshaw’s research.
+She examined this aspect through meticulous case studies involving captive animals and also by closely observing undomesticated social animals in their natural habitats.

 Wildlife and captivity observations